Vedaantp/SatelliteImageSegmentation/README.md

 **Society and Electricity Satellite Segmentation** is powered by PyTorch & PyTorch Lightning, with a "from-scratch" UNet implementation and PyTorch's DeepLabV3 models.

 ### Directory
-- `assets/`: Visual graphics for documentation purposes
+- `assets/`: 'data_folder' - Visual graphics for documentation purpose
 - `data/`: Initially empty, contains `raw/` dataset folder.
 More details are included in [Getting Started](#getting-started) below
+- `models/`: 'model folder' - contains checkpoints after each model run.
+Also contains a text file linking to author's best models.
 - `scripts/`: Runnable Python scripts for evaluation & training
     - `evaluate.py`: Loads model from a checkpoint file & plots graphic, comparing the ground truth with the prediction
     - `evaluate_kaggle.py`: Creates CSV file for test dataset evaluation on Kaggle